Architecture of Fredericksburg, Texas: The Vereins Kirche

-Marktplatz surroubds the Vereins Kirche, designated a recorded Texas Historic Landmark in 1967, marker number 10123.
+Marktplatz surrounds the Vereins Kirche, designated a recorded Texas Historic Landmark in 1967, marker number 10123.
 The Vereins Kirche, or Peoples Church, was designed by Friedrich Schubbert (aka Friedrich Armand Strubberg) and became the first public building in Fredericksburg in 1847.
 It served as a nondenominational church, school, town hall, and fort.
 Locals refer to it as the Kaffeemühle (The Coffee Mill) Church for its shape.
 Pupils learned their lessons in their own German language, and their parents paid $1 per quarter in tuition for each child.
 The first teacher in the Vereins-Kirche in 1847 was Professor Johann (John) Leyendecker, who emigrated from Rhineland-Palatinate with his wife and five children.
 They sailed on the ship Riga, which left Antwerp on November 7, 1845, and arrived in Galveston on February 1, 1846.
 Leyendecker also provided his home for Catholic services.
 Leyendecker was succeeded as the Vereins Kirche teacher in 1848 by Jacob Brodbeck.
 The building models a style known as Carolingian architecture, similar to the Aachen Cathedral.
 Each side of the octagon was 18 ft wide by 18 ft high, with each side having a roof 10 ft high, topped by a 7 ft high octagonal cupola.
 A rooster weather vane that sat on top was destroyed by lightning and replaced by a cross.
 In 1896 (or 1897) the original building was torn down.
 The Vereins Kirche was rebuilt in 1936, using the cornerstone from the original building.